 There are also some great online resources to help with this:

 Color E-nalysis For me, the colors came up the same as they did in Dressing Your Truth.
-When we did it for Bria, the colors weren’t the same as Dressing Your Truth.
+When we did it for my daughter, the colors weren’t the same as Dressing Your Truth.
 I don’t know how accurate it is for all people, but you can at least get an idea.

 Real Life Body Shapes I really like this blog when it comes to knowing how to dress for your body shape.
 I am an A shape, and I have learned a lot about why certain cuts of clothing look terrible on me, and why others look good.